All images by Isaiah Chua for RICE Media.

 “When I went to the pageant, saw my equals being treated like that, heard their story, then saw their social media, it struck me—no one cares how much pain you have been through.
 People only care how beautiful you are.”

-When we met again, over a year later, this goal was already coming into fruition, starting with herself—Andrea now works as a para-counsellor, has a corporate job, and is undertaking a masters in psychology.
+It starts with herself—Andrea now works as a para-counsellor, has a corporate job, and is undertaking a master’s in psychology.
 But the irony is that we didn’t meet to discuss these new ventures, but rather, how she became the National Director of Miss Equality World, a new international beauty pageant.

 But didn’t you want to leave the industry entirely?
 How do you go from that to running a pageant?

-“I was sick of being one of the only trans women in the limelight here in Singapore,” she confessed.
+“I was sick of being one of the only trans women in the limelight here in Singapore,” she confesses.
 “When I went to Miss International Queen, I saw the platform it gave me.
 So I wanted to give the girls here a similar platform.”

 “Before transitioning, I remember wishing there were more trans role models.
 And when I became Miss International Queen, there were so many young people coming to me saying I was their role model.
 While I have always wanted to be an activist for trans women, I also don’t like seeing how only my story gets pushed out again and again when so many other trans women here have stories that need to be heard.”